VatsalSy/gruvbox_custom_themes/docs/highest-contrast-version.md

 ## Installation Note

 This theme is included in the Gruvbox Crisp Color Theme Collection.
-After installation, select "Gruvbox Crisp Anysphere (Highest Contrast, pop)" from the color theme picker in VSCode or Cursor.
+After installation, select "Gruvbox Crisp Anysphere (Highest Contrast, pop)" from the color theme picker in VS Code or Cursor.